-Lay sheets of construction paper on the floor in the shape of your curriculum’s crossword puzzle.
+Lay sheets of construction paper on the floor in the shape of your curriculum’s boring old crossword puzzle.
 Black sheets of construction paper serve as filled-in spaces.
 One sheet of construction paper stands for one space in a word.
 It helps to make the spaces different colors and to number the first space of each word.

 Give each child 10 3×5 cards and a marker.
 Assign each child a section of the alphabet; for example, A through D.